Personalized Alzheimer’s Care from Pavilion of Ottawa

-At Ottawa Pavilion, it is our goal to provide each guest with the highest level of personalized care while they enjoy resort-like services & amenities.
+At the Pavilion of Ottawa, it is our goal to provide each guest with the highest level of personalized care while they enjoy resort-like services & amenities.
 Our holistic approach to healthcare with equal amounts of focus on physical and emotional well-being allows our residents to enjoy the time they spend with us.

 - Private & Companion Suites

 - Personal Dining Room